websockets/ws/doc/ws.md

 Either `port` or `server` must be provided, otherwise you might enable `noServer` if you want to pass the requests directly.
-Please note that the `callback` is only used when you supply the a `port` number in the options.
+Please note that the `callback` is only used when you supply a `port` number in the options.

 ### options.verifyClient